javinto/refinerycms-facebook-meta/README.md

 ## License

 Refinery is released under the MIT license.
-See the [license.md file](license.md#readme) for details.